 Singer 14CG754 ProFinish 2-3-4 Thread Serger

-This serger is ideal for beginners, but will provide tons of value over its lifetime.
+This product is a top contender for being the best serger for beginners.
 The DVD it comes with provides instructions that make it possible to begin using this machine immediately.
 It’s a sturdily built machine that also features free arm serging for difficult projects like cuffs and sleeves.

 This machine makes short work of rolled hems and seams and the feed differential prevents bunching with bulkier fabrics.
 You can check it out on Amazon, which makes it affordable for beginners who want more sewing freedom.The Singer ProFinish is a 2-3-4 thread serger that lives up to the Singer reputation for excellent quality.
 It has several attractive features:

 - Color coded threads that lay in easily